deltachat/deltachat-pages/README.md

 - create the source as `en/<name>.md`

-- modify `tools/.tx/config` as needed
-  and create dir `translations/delta-chat-pages.<name>po/`
+- modify `tools/.tx/config` - add a section for the new page modify `tools/t-dance.sh` - add your page to `sfiles` variable and create dir `translations/delta-chat-pages.<name>po/`

 - run `cd tools; ./t-dance push`